svartalfarqc/gpx-converter/README.md

 # gpx-converter

+Code generated with the assistance of ChatGPT
- Convertx multiple gpx files into a csv file
+Convertx multiple gpx files into a csv file for use in data visualization software.